pywbem/pywbemtools/docs/settingsandconfiguration.rst

 tab-completion (ex. for example for the class name in ``get class
 <class-name>``)

-Activation of tab-completion involves the following but with different formats for each shell type:
+Activation of tab-completion involves the following for each pywbemtools command but with different formats for each shell type:

-1. Getting from the pywbemtools command the body of a completion script for the terminal's shell type as defined above using the *magic variable*.
+1. Getting from each pywbemtools command the body of a completion script for the terminal's shell type as defined above using the *magic variable*.
 This script file contains the shell-specific logic to activate tab-completion and process tab-completion calls.